corentinplumet/corentinplumet.github.io/index.md

 ## Board Games: A Window into People's Lives

-As we take a look at some classic board games, a pattern emerges.
-Weekends present an increase in Wikipedia visits.
-But there's more to be studied – during lockdowns, these games saw a noticeable increase in interest on Wikipedia's website.
+As we take a look at some classic board games, a pattern emerges for weekends, as they present an increase in Wikipedia visits.
+But there's more to be studied: during lockdowns, these games saw a noticeable increase in interest on Wikipedia's website.
 It's as if they became a go-to source of entertainment during those challenging times.

 ### Uncovering Board Game Trends: An Analytical Adventure

 Next, we're embarking on a journey to analyze 20 beloved board games.
 Our mission?
-To unravel the excitement and patterns surrounding these games.
+To study the patterns surrounding these games.
 How often do people look them up on Wikipedia?
-You can here again change the game displayed as well as the language of the Wikipedia page.
+Take a look at the change in Risk's change in page views.
 Get ready for some eye-opening insights!

 ![Branching](/assets/img/boardgamesglobal.png)